BumblebeeBat/FlyingFox/docs/coin_creation.md

 The market cap of bitcoin is only in the billions.
 We want a cryptocurrency to be in the trillions as soon as possible, so that it can be used for commerce.

+There are 2 ways to increase the market cap of a blockchain:
+1) You can burn value by advertising
+2) You can burn value by proof of work

+The (1) method doesn't work well, because the person who pays for the advertising owns less than 1/2 of the coins, so gets less than 1/2 the profit.

+Method (2) works well, but it is traditionally very limited.
 Bitcoin only allows for the creation of a small fixed number of new coins per day.
 If I had $1 trillion, and I wanted to turn it all into bitcoin, I could not do it.
 There aren't enough bitcoins in existence.

 The following proposal is for a POW system that would allow any amount of new coins to be created in a day.
 If I had a $ trillion, and I wanted to turn it all into bitcoin, I could.
 And the bitcoin market cap would be $1 trillion higher.